JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Hover profile card, let's turn the other implementation into a component #DONE
 - Clicking on Show more should open a page with all users that the current user is not following #DONE
 - The user id will be passed in the url - This is how twitter does it but I do not need it as I can fetch the user id from the backend directly #DONE
-- The current user is also showing up, this is weird
+- The current user is also showing up, this is weird #DONE
+- It will show a sign in button when the user is not logged in #DONE

 ## Mentioning users
 - If the word starts with an @ and is part of the list of users then then it should be blue #DONE